Program Assistant: Job Description

 - Integrity, intelligence, discretion, flexibility and sense of humor

 - Understanding of and commitment to the goals of the program and the Foundation

 The Foundation is an equal opportunity employer that offers a competitive salary, outstanding benefits, and excellent working conditions.

-Qualified candidates should submit a resume and cover letter to: ProgAsstACH@mellon.org.
-We will consider each response carefully, but only contact those individuals we feel are most qualified for the position.
+Candidates should apply by submitting a thoughtful cover letter describing fit for the position together with a resume to: Program Assistant (ACH).
+We will consider each response carefully, but contact only those individuals we feel are most qualified for the position.